 - When FIPS mode is enabled, all encrypted connections to KX III KVM switches are processed using the FIPS accredited cryptographic code and the authenticity of those KVM switches is checked via their certificate chain.
 When Check KX Device Certificate is enabled, authenticity of KVM switches is checked via their certificate chain.
 You must install the trusted device- or root-certificate of each KX III KVM switch on the User Station, or the connection to the KVM switches fails. - When CC-SG integration in enabled, and FIPS mode or Check KX Device Certificate is enabled as well, you must install the CC-SG certificate.
 Also, if the CC-SG and the KX3s managed by the CC-SG have certificates signed by different CAs, then the certificates from both the CC-SG and the KX3 devices should be added to the KX User Station , or the connection fails.
 A connection error message appears.
-See Certificate Failure Messages (on page 135).
+See Certificate Failure Messages (on page 148).
 Note that CC-SG supports 512 bit key size certificates, but certificates using RSA or DSA algorithm with key-sizes smaller than 1024 bit are not accepted by Dominion User Station.

-For more details about creating certificates that are accepted, see Certificate Requirements (on page 192).
+For more details about creating certificates that are accepted, see Certificate Requirements (on page 213).

-- To install the CA or KX III certificate(s) on the User Station: - 1.
-Plug a USB drive containing the appropriate certificate file into the User Station. - Click Administration > Certificates > Import Certificate The Import Trusted Certificate page opens with a list of detected certificates. - If the connected USB drive is not detected, click Rescan USB.
+- ▶ To install the CA or KX III certificate(s) on the User Station: - 1.
+Plug a USB drive containing the appropriate certificate file into the User Station. - Click Administration > Trusted Certificates, then click the Import Certificate button Import Certificate .
+The Import Trusted Certificate page opens with a list of detected certificates.